Sony A99 II vs RX1R II

 Studio photographers will appreciate that the Sony A99 II (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Sony A99 II and the Sony RX1R II?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Sony Alpha ALT-A99 II: